deep-security/aws-config/README.md

 A set of AWS Config Rules to help ensure that your AWS deployments are leveraging the protection of Deep Security.
 These rules help centralize your compliance information in one place, AWS Config.

+## Support

+This is a community project and while you will see contributions from the Deep Security team, there is no official Trend Micro support for this project.
+The official documentation for the Deep Security APIs is available from the [Trend Micro Online Help Centre](http://docs.trendmicro.com/en-us/enterprise/deep-security.aspx).

+Tutorials, feature-specific help, and other information about Deep Security is available from the [Deep Security Help Center](https://help.deepsecurity.trendmicro.com/Welcome.html).

+For Deep Security specific issues, please use the regular Trend Micro support channels.
+For issues with the code in this repository, please [open an issue here on GitHub](https://github.com/deep-security/aws-config/issues).

 <a name="permissions-in-deep-security"/>

 ## Permissions In Deep Security